official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 address.
 It would take months to verify sites and items, analyse documents, interview relevant personnel and draw conclusions.

-•  A revised draft US, UK and Spanish resolution, tabled after the reports by Dr Blix
+*  A revised draft US, UK and Spanish resolution, tabled after the reports by Dr Blix

 and Dr ElBaradei on 7 March and proposing a deadline of 17 March for Iraq to demonstrate full co‑operation, also failed to attract support.

-•  China, France and Russia all stated that they did not favour a resolution
+*  China, France and Russia all stated that they did not favour a resolution

 authorising the use of force and that the Security Council should maintain its efforts to find a peaceful solution.

-•  Sir Jeremy Greenstock advised that a “side statement” with defined benchmarks for Iraqi co‑operation could be needed to secure support from Mexico and Chile.
+*  Sir Jeremy Greenstock advised that a “side statement” with defined benchmarks for Iraqi co‑operation could be needed to secure support from Mexico and Chile.
-•  Mr Blair told President Bush that he would need a majority of nine votes in the
+*  Mr Blair told President Bush that he would need a majority of nine votes in the

 Security Council for Parliamentary approval for UK military action.

 ## Iraq WMD assessments, pre‑July 2002
 806. The following key findings are from Section 4.1:

-•  The ingrained belief that Saddam Hussein’s regime retained chemical and biological warfare capabilities, was determined to preserve and if possible enhance its capabilities, including at some point in the future a nuclear capability, and was pursuing an active policy of deception and concealment, had underpinned the UK Government’s policy towards Iraq since the Gulf Conflict ended in 1991.
+*  The ingrained belief that Saddam Hussein’s regime retained chemical and biological warfare capabilities, was determined to preserve and if possible enhance its capabilities, including at some point in the future a nuclear capability, and was pursuing an active policy of deception and concealment, had underpinned the UK Government’s policy towards Iraq since the Gulf Conflict ended in 1991.

-•  Iraq’s chemical, biological and ballistic missile programmes were seen as a threat to international peace and security in the Middle East, but overall, the threat from Iraq was viewed as less serious than that from other key countries of concern – Iran, Libya and North Korea.
+*  Iraq’s chemical, biological and ballistic missile programmes were seen as a threat to international peace and security in the Middle East, but overall, the threat from Iraq was viewed as less serious than that from other key countries of concern – Iran, Libya and North Korea.

-•  The Assessments issued by the Joint Intelligence Committee (JIC) reflected the uncertainties within the intelligence community about the detail of Iraq’s activities.
+*  The Assessments issued by the Joint Intelligence Committee (JIC) reflected the uncertainties within the intelligence community about the detail of Iraq’s activities.
-•  The statements prepared for, and used by, the UK Government in public from late 2001 onwards conveyed more certainty than the JIC Assessments about Iraq’s proscribed activities and the potential threat they posed.
+*  The statements prepared for, and used by, the UK Government in public from late 2001 onwards conveyed more certainty than the JIC Assessments about Iraq’s proscribed activities and the potential threat they posed.

-115

-Executive Summary•  The tendency to refer in public statements only to Iraq’s “weapons of mass
+*  The tendency to refer in public statements only to Iraq’s “weapons of mass

 destruction” was likely to have created the impression that Iraq posed a greater threat than the detailed JIC Assessments would have supported.

-•  There was nothing in the JIC Assessments issued before July 2002 that would have raised any questions in policy‑makers’ minds about the core construct of Iraq’s capabilities and intent.
+*  There was nothing in the JIC Assessments issued before July 2002 that would have raised any questions in policy‑makers’ minds about the core construct of Iraq’s capabilities and intent.
 Indeed, from May 2001 onwards, the perception conveyed was that Iraqi activity could have increased since the departure of the weapons inspectors, funded by Iraq’s growing illicit income from circumventing the sanctions regime.

-•  In the light of sensitivities about their content and significance, publication of documents on ‘Iraq’s Weapons of Mass Destruction’, ‘Weapons Inspections’ and ‘Abuse of Human Rights’ was postponed until the policy on Iraq was clearer.
+*  In the light of sensitivities about their content and significance, publication of documents on ‘Iraq’s Weapons of Mass Destruction’, ‘Weapons Inspections’ and ‘Abuse of Human Rights’ was postponed until the policy on Iraq was clearer.

 ## Iraq WMD assessments, July to September 2002
 807. The following key findings are from Section 4.2:

-•  The urgency and certainty with which the Government stated that Iraq was a threat which had to be dealt with fuelled the demand for publication of the dossier and led to Mr Blair’s decision to publish it in September, separate from any decision on the way ahead.
+*  The urgency and certainty with which the Government stated that Iraq was a threat which had to be dealt with fuelled the demand for publication of the dossier and led to Mr Blair’s decision to publish it in September, separate from any decision on the way ahead.

-•  The dossier was designed to “make the case” and secure Parliamentary and public support for the Government’s position that action was urgently required to secure Iraq’s disarmament.
+*  The dossier was designed to “make the case” and secure Parliamentary and public support for the Government’s position that action was urgently required to secure Iraq’s disarmament.

-•  The JIC accepted ownership of the dossier and agreed its content.
+*  The JIC accepted ownership of the dossier and agreed its content.
 There is no evidence that intelligence was improperly included in the dossier or that No.10 improperly influenced the text.

-•  The assessed intelligence had not established beyond doubt either that
+*  The assessed intelligence had not established beyond doubt either that

 Saddam Hussein had continued to produce chemical and biological weapons or that efforts to develop nuclear weapons continued.
 The JIC should have made that clear to Mr Blair.

-•  In his statement to Parliament on 24 September 2002, Mr Blair presented Iraq’s past, current and potential future capabilities as evidence of the severity of the potential threat from Iraq’s weapons of mass destruction; and that at some point in the future that threat would become a reality.
+*  In his statement to Parliament on 24 September 2002, Mr Blair presented Iraq’s past, current and potential future capabilities as evidence of the severity of the potential threat from Iraq’s weapons of mass destruction; and that at some point in the future that threat would become a reality.

-•  The dossier’s description of Iraq’s capabilities and intent became part of the
+*  The dossier’s description of Iraq’s capabilities and intent became part of the

 baseline against which the UK Government measured Iraq’s future statements and actions and the success of weapons inspections.

-•  The widespread perception that the September 2002 dossier overstated the firmness of the evidence has produced a damaging legacy which may make it more difficult to secure support for Government policy, including military action, where the evidence depends on inferential judgements drawn from intelligence.
+*  The widespread perception that the September 2002 dossier overstated the firmness of the evidence has produced a damaging legacy which may make it more difficult to secure support for Government policy, including military action, where the evidence depends on inferential judgements drawn from intelligence.

-116

-The Report of the Iraq Inquiry•  There are lessons which should be implemented in using information from
+*  There are lessons which should be implemented in using information from

 JIC Assessments to underpin policy decisions.

 ## Iraq WMD assessments, October 2002 to March 2003
 808. The following key findings are from Section 4.3:

-•  The ingrained belief already described in this Section underpinned the UK Government’s position that Iraq was a threat that had to be dealt with and it needed to disarm or be disarmed.
+*  The ingrained belief already described in this Section underpinned the UK Government’s position that Iraq was a threat that had to be dealt with and it needed to disarm or be disarmed.
 That remained the case up to and beyond the decision to invade Iraq in March 2003.

 invasion, Saddam Hussein had taken a different position.

-•  The judgements about Iraq’s capabilities and intentions relied too heavily on Iraq’s past behaviour being a reliable indicator of its current and future actions.
+*  The judgements about Iraq’s capabilities and intentions relied too heavily on Iraq’s past behaviour being a reliable indicator of its current and future actions.
-•  There was no consideration of whether, faced with the prospect of a US‑led
+*  There was no consideration of whether, faced with the prospect of a US‑led
-•  The JIC made the judgements in the UK Government September dossier part
+*  The JIC made the judgements in the UK Government September dossier part
-•  Iraq’s statements that it had no weapons or programmes were dismissed as
+*  Iraq’s statements that it had no weapons or programmes were dismissed as
-•  The extent to which the JIC’s judgements depended on inference and
+*  The extent to which the JIC’s judgements depended on inference and
-•  At no stage was the hypothesis that Iraq might no longer have chemical,
+*  At no stage was the hypothesis that Iraq might no longer have chemical,

 interpretation of Iraq’s previous attitudes and behaviour was not recognised.